nowucca/SimpleAffableBean/docs/pages/tutorial/building-and-deploying.md

 There are a few steps to running the Simple Affable Bean application we will walk through below.

-# Obtain the Simple Affable Bean Source code.
+# Obtain the Simple Affable Bean Source code

 There are two main ways to download the Simple Affable BEan source code.

-* Download the most recent release as a zip or a tar file from the [latest release on GitHub](https://github.com/nowucca/SimpleAffableBean/releases/latest/)
+1. Download the most recent release as a zip or a tar file from the [latest release on GitHub](https://github.com/nowucca/SimpleAffableBean/releases/latest/), or

-* Clone the code from Github using git
+1. Clone the code from Github using git

 The Simple Affable Bean source code is available [on Github](https://github.com/nowucca/SimpleAffableBean) and can be cloned using the following commands: